cerdajasser/selenium_fuzzer/README.md

 The fuzzer provides both file-based and console-based logging:

 - Logs are saved in the `log/` directory.
-- Console output provides an overview of current actions, JavaScript logs, and potential errors.
+- Console output provides an overview of current actions, JavaScript logs, DOM changes, and potential errors.

 ## Example Log Output